Ligier JS2: History and features

 The road-car was built on a backbone chassis made of a layer of polyurethane foam sandwiched between sheets of steel.
 Suspension was by wishbones and coil springs on all four corners.
 Braking was by power-assisted discs.
 Anti-roll bars were mounted front and rear.
 Minor components like door-handles and tail-lights were sourced from major brands like Peugeot and Citroën.
 Weight is variously given as 980 or 1030 kg.

 The JS2's first public showing was at the 1970 Salon de l'Auto in Paris.
 This car was powered by a 2.6 litre Ford V6.
 Ford was planning on using this engine in their own GT70, a mid-engined sports coupé being developed as a smaller companion to their successful GT40.
 Ford declined to supply engines to Ligier for the JS2.

 A deal was struck with Raymond Ravenel, managing director of Citroën, to use the Maserati C114 V6 from the SM in the JS2.
 This engine was designed by Giulio Alfieri of Maserati, which company Citroën had purchased in 1968.
 Alfieri produced a 90-degree DOHC V6 with hemispherical combustion chambers and 12 valves.
 Built from light alloy the engine displaced 2675 cc and weighed 140 kg, but produced 170 CV.

 Têtu redesigned the rear cradle of the chassis to accommodate the Maserati engine, stretching the car by 50 mm.
-At the same time Ligier had coachbuilders Pichon-Parat made some final revisions to the car's appearance.
+At the same time, Ligier had coachbuilders Pichon-Parat make some final revisions to the car's appearance.
 This revised JS2 with its new Italian motor debuted at the 1971 Salon de l'Auto.
 The car was priced at 74,000 francs (roughly US$13,350.00 at the time).
 The first cars were delivered in November 1972.
 48 copies were built in 1972.